JP-SUNNY1/Lift-And-Shift-Application-Workload/README.md

   1. Login to AWS Account
   2. Create Security groups :

-  - First we create a security group for our load balancer: Go to EC2, security groups , click on create SG, give a name mig-ELB-SG , give description Security group for mig prod Load Balancer
+  - First we create a security group for our load balancer: Go to EC2, security groups , click on create SG, give a name vprofile-ELB-SG , give description Security group for vprofile prod Load Balancer
     Give inbound rules of

                         http , port: 80 , allow : anywhere
                         https , port : 443 , allow : anywhere

-  - Second create a security group for tomcat server: name mig-app-SG , give description Security group for tomcat instances Give inbound rules of
+  - Second create a security group for tomcat server: name vprofile-app-SG , give description Security group for tomcat instances
+    Give inbound rules of

                   Custom TCP, port: 8080 , allow : only from SG of load balancer , description : allow traffic from ELB.

                   Custom TCP, port: 22 , allow : only from my ipp addr , description : allows ssh from me .Custom TCP, port: 8080 , allow : only from my ipp addr ,                      description : allows ssh from me .

-   - Third ,create a security group for the backend services(rmq,mc,mysql): name mig-db-sg , give description Security group for mig backend serivces
+   - Third ,create a security group for the backend services(rmq,mc,mysql): name vprofile-db-sg , give description Security group for vprofile backend serivces
      Give inbound rules of

                   Custom TCP, port: 22 , allow : only from my ipp addr , description : allows ssh from my ip .

-                  MYSQL/Aurora, port: 3304 , allow : only from SG of app , description : allow 3306 traffic from application server.Custom TCP, port: 11211 , allow :                    only from SG of app , description : allow tomcat to connect to memcache.Custom TCP, port: 5672 , allow : only from SG of app , description : allows                    tomcat to connect to rabbitmq.All taffic, port: ALL , allow : only from SG of app , description : allow internal traffic to flow on all ports.*here                    all backend servers are to interact with each other so we open port `All`*
+                  MYSQL/Aurora, port: 3304 , allow : only from SG of app , description : allow 3306 traffic from application server.Custom TCP, port: 11211 , allow :                    only from SG of app , description : allow tomcat to connect to mmigemcache.Custom TCP, port: 5672 , allow : only from SG of app , description : allows                    tomcat to connect to rabbitmq.All taffic, port: ALL , allow : only from SG of app , description : allow internal traffic to flow on all ports.*here                    all backend servers are to interact with each other so we open port `All`*

-      note: you need to update your ip regularly if your public ip is changing regularly
+      note: we need to update our ip regularly if our public ip is changing regularly

       save it

- 3. Create key pairs : go to key pair, create keypair and name to mig-prod-key and download it to your system
+ 3. Create key pairs : go to key pair, create keypair and name to vprofile-prod-key and download it to our system

  4. Lunch Instances with user data [BASH SCRIPTS]

-    go to this (github-link)[https://github.com/Rietta1/migeration.git] and clone it locally, run git checkout aws-LiftAndshift to change branch... go to the folder userdata and you will see the scripts to implement each service on the ec2 instance lunch 4 ec2 instance , add the bash scripts to the lunch configuration and lunch
+    go to this (github-link)[https://github.com/Rietta1/migeration.git] and clone it locally, run git checkout aws-LiftAndshift to change branch... go to the folder userdata and we will see the scripts to implement each service on the ec2 instance lunch 4 ec2 instance , add the bash scripts to the lunch configuration and lunch

 tomcat_ubuntu.sh for app01 server. (ubuntu 22)